dredtrake/arduino-footswitch-midi-controller/README.md

 ```
 const uint8_t controls[] = { 2, 3, 4, 5, 6, 7 }; // the footswitches are plugged from pin 2 to 7
-const uint8_t ledPins[] = { 8, 9, 10, 11, 12, 13 }; // the leds are plugged from pin 8 to 13
+const uint8_t ledPins[] = { 8, 9, 10, 11, 12, 13 }; // the leds are plugged from pin 8 to 13.
+Commment or remove this line if you don't want to have leds in your project
 const uint8_t notes[] = { 100, 101, 102, 103, 104, 105 }; // for our purpose this value doesn't really matter but it needs a note by button
 int ledStates[] = { HIGH, HIGH, HIGH, HIGH, HIGH, HIGH}; // the state of the leds.
 Needs one by input.
 On by default.
-Use 'LOW' for having them off by default
+Use 'LOW' for having them off by default.
+Commment or remove this line if you don't want to have leds in your project
 ```

 <img src="Images/step-1.jpg?raw=truejpg" alt="in progress step" width="980"/>